-2 The dividend distribution plan as at 30 June 2022
+2 The dividend distribution plan as at 30 June 2023

-The seventh meeting of the fourth session of the Board approved the dividend distribution plan for six months ended 30 June 2022.
-An interim cash dividend of RMB0.118 (inclusive of applicable taxes) per share would be distributed based on 4,428,000,000 shares (including 1,460,800,000 H shares and 2,967,200,000 domestic shares), being the total share capital of the Company as at 30 June 2022.
-Since shareholders of the Company have authorised the Board to decide the interim profit distribution plan of 2022 by ordinary resolution in 2021 annual general meeting held on 26 May 2022, it is unnecessary to submit the above dividend distribution plan to the general meeting of shareholders for review and approval.
+The thirteenth meeting of the fourth session of the Board approved the interim dividend distribution plan as of 30 June 2023.
+An interim cash dividend of RMB0.119 (inclusive of applicable taxes) per share would be distributed based on 4,428,000,000 shares (including 1,460,800,000 H shares and 2,967,200,000 domestic shares), being the total share capital of the Company as at 30 June 2023.
+Shareholders of the Company have authorised the Board to decide the interim profit distribution plan of 2023 by ordinary resolution in 2022 annual general meeting held on 26 May 2023.

-The interim dividend will be paid on or before Friday, 28 October 2022 to all Shareholders whose names appear on the register of members of the Company at the close of business on Monday, 19 September 2022.
-In order to qualify for the interim dividend, the holders of H Shares must lodge all share certificates accompanied by the transfer documents with Computershare Hong Kong Investor Services Ltd. (address: Shops 1712-1716, 17/F, Hopewell Centre, 183 Queen's Road East, Wan Chai, Hong Kong) before 4:30 p.m. on Tuesday, 13 September 2022 for registration.
-For the purpose of ascertaining Shareholders who qualify for the dividend, the register of members for H Shares will be closed from Wednesday, 14 September 2022 to Monday, 19 September 2022 (both days inclusive).
+The interim dividend will be paid on or before Friday, 27 October 2023 to all Shareholders whose names appear on the register of members of the Company at the close of business on Tuesday, 12 September 2023.
+In order to qualify for the interim dividend, the holders of H Shares must lodge all share certificates accompanied by the transfer documents with Computershare Hong Kong Investor Services Ltd. (address: Shops 1712-1716, 17/F, Hopewell Centre, 183 Queen's Road East, Wan Chai, Hong Kong) before 4:30 p.m. on Wednesday, 6 September 2023 for registration.
+For the purpose of ascertaining Shareholders who qualify for the interim dividend, the register of members for H Shares will be closed from Thursday, 7 September 2023 to Tuesday, 12 September 2023 (both days inclusive).

-The dividend will be denominated and declared in Renminbi.
-The holders of Domestic Shares will be paid in Renminbi and the holders of H Shares will be paid in Hong Kong dollars.
-The exchange rate for the dividend to be paid in Hong Kong dollars will be the mean of the exchange rates of Hong Kong dollars to Renminbi as announced by the People's Bank of China during the week prior to the date (i.e., Friday, 19 August 2022) of declaration of the dividend of the Board.
-Five working days before the date of declaration of the dividend of the Board (i.e., Friday, 19 August 2022), the mean of the exchange rates of Hong Kong dollars to Renminbi as announced by the People's Bank of China is RMB0.86288 to HKD1.00.
-Therefore, the interim dividend per H share of the company is HKD0.1368 (inclusive of applicable taxes).
+The dividend will be denominated and declared in RMB.
+The holders of Domestic Shares will be paid in RMB and the holders of H Shares will be paid in Hong Kong dollars.
+The exchange rate for the dividend to be paid in Hong Kong dollars shall be RMB0.91812 to HKD1.00, being the average of the exchange rates of Hong Kong dollars to RMB as announced by the People's Bank of China on five working days before the date of declaration of the dividend by the Board (i.e., Friday, 18 August 2023).
+Therefore, the interim dividend per H Share of the Company is HKD0.1296 (inclusive of applicable taxes).

-In accordance with the Enterprise Income Tax Law of the People's Republic of China (中華人民共和國企業所得税法) and its implementation regulations, the Company is required to withhold and pay enterprise income tax at the rate of 10% on behalf of the non-resident enterprise Shareholders whose names appear on the register of members for H Shares when distributing the cash dividends.
+In accordance with the Enterprise Income Tax Law of the People's Republic of China《中華人民共和國企業所得税法》 and its implementation regulations, the Company is required to withhold and pay enterprise income tax at the rate of 10% on behalf of the non-resident enterprise Shareholders whose names appear on the register of members for H Shares when distributing the cash dividends.
 Any H Shares not registered under the name of an individual Shareholder, including HKSCC Nominees Limited, other nominees, agents or trustees, or other organisations or groups, shall be deemed as shares held by non-resident enterprise shareholders.
 Therefore, enterprise income tax shall be withheld from dividends payable to such Shareholders.
 If holders of H Shares intend to change their shareholder status, please enquire about the relevant procedures with their agents or trustees.
-The Company will strictly comply with the law and the requirements of the relevant government authority and withhold and pay enterprise income tax on behalf of the relevant Shareholders based on the register of members for H Shares as at Monday, 19 September 2022.
+The Company will strictly comply with the law and the requirements of the relevant government authority and withhold and pay enterprise income tax on behalf of the relevant Shareholders based on the register of members for H Shares as at Tuesday, 12 September 2023.